 Diversity in political institutions, whether descriptive or substantive in nature, increases the heterogeneity of viewpoints represented in government.
 For this reason, increasing diversity within political institutions is often thought to be democratically desirable on both normative and positive grounds.
 However, political parties often monopolize the flow of politicians into these positions.
 This raises the question of when, and under what conditions, parties are more or less likely to diversify their electoral lists.
 I argue that party choices to nominate women to electoral lists are a function of their strategic electoral goals, their organizational structure for candidate selection, and the characteristics of the electoral environment.
 Parties are more likely to diversify their lists when facing electoral hostility and have centralized control over candidate nominations.
 Unfavorable electoral conditions create opportunities, and incentives, to alter the public face of the party and centralized selection mechanisms give party leadership a powerful avenue to do so.
 Overall, I examine empirically when it is electorally feasible and organizationally possible for parties to increase the number of women for elected positions.
 Leveraging the unique cross national electoral and institutional setting of European elections, I find that candidate selection procedures condition the effects of party strategy and characteristics of the electoral environmental on the percentage of women that European national political parties place on their electoral lists.
 The results provide insight into how strategic party choices, attenuated by electoral considerations and organization, impact the diversity of representation in political institutions.

 "'United in Diversity?'
-Assessing the Effect of Varied Gender Quotas on Legislator Experience in the European Parliament" w/ William T Daniel (Revise and Resubmit at Politics & Gender)
+Assessing the Effect of Varied Gender Quotas on Legislator Experience in the European Parliament" w/ William T Daniel (Forthcoming at Politics & Gender)